garybuckle/garybuckleblog/_posts/coding.md

 ### What is Web Development?

-So here is my take on how to look at it:
+So here is my take on how to look at web development:
-A web page is like a word document, when you type, the words flow on to the document from left to right.
+A web page is very much like a word document, when you type, the words flow on to the document from left to right.
 As soon as they reach the end they pop out on to the next line.
 If you want to indent a word then you have to insert an indent.
 If you want to style a word then you have to select it and change it's size, colour, its type such as italic or bold.
 You do this by using the toolbar where all of the commands are located and nicely presented.

-Essentially a web page is similar but the way in which the words, the content is displayed is a bit different.
+Essentially a web page is similar but the way in which the words, the content is displayed, is a bit different.
 Everything that appears on your web browser is _rendered_ in a markup language called html - hypertext markup language.
 The text is _wrapped_ in tags like `<h1>` for example,

 so this text
 `<h1>A Header</h1>`